 - Position the vehicle on level ground and place the key in the "OFF" position.
 Place steering handles in neutral and outward position.
 Remove the key from machine. - 2.
 Disconnect main negative battery cable(s) at the battery and cover connector(s) in electrical tape (See pages 6-7). - 3.
 Wait 5 minutes for electrical discharge of the machine. - 4.
 Remove wire connector from Accelerator. - 5.
-Remove mounting nuts (2) in order to remove accelerator from machine. - Install the new accelerator so the mounting studs are centered in the slotted mounting holes.
+Remove mounting devices in order to remove accelerator from machine. - Install the new accelerator so the mounting studs are centered in the slotted mounting holes.
 Hand tighten the nuts and attach wire connector.
 Reconnect the main negative battery cable to the battery. - 7.
-Perform the Dead Band Calibration Procedure (page 21) on machines that apply. - 8.
-Perform the Calibration Procedure on page 22.
+Perform the Calibration Procedure on pages 22 or 23. - 8.
+Perform the Dead Band Calibration Procedure (page 20 right column) on machines that continue to move while in neutral after performing the calibration procedure on page 22 or 23.